fabaindaiz/module-injection/README.md

        Instances are injected into the respective components when provided.
     """
     def __init__(self) -> None:
-        """Init method will be called when the instance is stared.
+        """Init method will be called when the instance is started.
            This will happen once for singleton and every time for factories.
         """
         # Once declared, i can use the dependencies for the class